pobertraterson/pythonexampleOCRGSCE/README.md

-# pythonexampleOCRGSCE
-These are a few example files for potential question for coming up on OCR Computer Science Paper 2 GCSE
+# Example Python files for OCR Computer Science Paper 2 GCSE
+Exactly what it says on the tin.

+If you do create something of these files do credit me.